typhoong/typhoong/README.md

 <h1 align="center">Welcome to my Gihub profile! 🙌</h1>

-Im a data scientist and consultant, interested in solving real-world problems with AI.
+I'm a data scientist and consultant, interested in solving real-world problems with AI.

 ## Contact